nikoheikkila/nikoheikkila.fi/src/pages/blog/squashing-software-defects-with-eisenhower-matrix/index.md

 Both in my work and personal life, I've used a plethora of project management tools but only Trello has stuck.
 However, even Trello can be useless unless you start taking care of your board systematically.

-Trello's semi-agile default flow (_To Do_ → _Doing_ → _Done_) is, of course, easy, but especially for me, it comes with a clear risk of not starting the actual work on tasks.
+Trello's semi-agile default flow (_To Do_ → _Doing_ → _Done_) is easy, but especially for me, it comes with a clear risk of not starting the actual work on tasks.
 Happily (or sadly) the cards linger on my evergrowing _To Do_ list.

 What I prefer to use instead, is a popular method commonly referred to as the [Eisenhower Matrix][2].
 In brief, it consists of four categories (or lists in Trello).
 They are following: